 Blogging in the current generation is easy, and it is why teachers should blog.
-In the last two years, statistics have shown that the use of technology in classrooms has been emphasized, having many students from all over the world taking online classes.
+In the last two years, statistics have shown that the use of technology in classrooms has increased, having many students from all over the world taking online classes.
 Despite this advancement, blogging in teaching has lagged, yet it is one technological concept that can significantly help in education.
 The website creation has been made easier by educators, and if you are a teacher without a blog, you are missing more than just being online.
 Many teachers are using blogs as:

 Integrating the blogging concept into classrooms can promote academic success and help a teacher in many ways.

 All teachers should blog as it can cover any subject.
 I use a blog to store all my lessons and supplement the students with additional materials through blogs.
 It sure saves on photocopying.
 Both in the time it takes to do all that photocopying and the cost.
-More money to use on resources I need.
+More money to use on the resources I need.
 No more standing to wait for the photocopier to work or the copier is out of order!

-Teachers you are missing out if you do not have a teaching website
+Teachers, you are missing out if you do not have a teaching website

 An instructor may create student blogs to teach about online publishing, writing styles and techniques, and proper use of the internet.
-Teachers should blog so we can teach our students to create their own blogs around the subject they are learning?
-This will help in building a better future career for students.
+Teachers should blog so we can teach our students to create their blogs around the subject they are learning?
+This approach will help in building a better future career for students.

-This is one of the best merits of blogging for an instructor and students.
+Global connections are one of the best merits of blogging for an instructor and students.
 It helps in flattening classroom walls.
 Blogging partnership, for instance, can contribute much to knowing topics such as history, geography, cultures, linguistics, seasons, internet safety, and attend global classes.

 With this tremendous change in methods of teaching, students interact more with internet accessories: tablets, computers, smartphones, and video chats software.
 Technology helps in motivating students to learn and reinforce the learning concepts.
 So, teachers, why not use it!